Police Programs & Services

-The Police Department's volunteer chaplains, Father James Braband and Rabbi Meir Moscowitz, serve the community and Department on their own time and without compensation.
+The Police Department's volunteer chaplains, Father James Braband, Rabbi Meir Moscowitz, and Imam Hazim Fazlic, serve the community and Department on their own time and without compensation.

 Many non-emergency requests for police service do not require the physical presence of an officer at the time of an incident.
 Citizens can report lost property or crash reports with no injury and damage under $500 in person at the Police Department, Monday-Friday, 7:00 am - 5:30 pm.